Thank you for subscribing

-Underinsuring your home might be one of the biggest and costliest mistakes someone could make.
+Underinsuring your home might be one of the biggest and costliest mistakes you could make.
 Here's how to help avoid underinsuring your home and contents.

-The worst time to find out you're underinsured is when you need to make a claim under your cover unexpectedly - like a tree falling through your roof, or a treasured item getting stolen.
+The worst time to find out you're underinsured is when you need to make an insurance claim because something has gone wrong - such as a tree falling through your roof or a treasured item getting stolen.

 Underinsurance is when the nominated sum insured amount on your policy is too low to help cover the replacement value of your home and contents.

-While the task of painstakingly going through the entire contents of your house and calculating what it would cost to replace – from your saucepans and office equipment to your designer shoes and TV unit – can be laborious, it may be a process that helps should an insured event, such as fire, theft or storm, occur.
+While the task of doing a home inventory and painstakingly calculating the replacement cost of all your contents – from saucepans and office equipment to shoes and TV unit – can be laborious, it may help should an insured event, such as fire, theft or storm, occur.

 Underinsurance explained